-“Pets are microchipped as a way to easily identify them if they get lost,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Pets are microchipped as a way to easily identify them if they get lost,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “Veterinary hospitals, shelters and animal control officers have microchip scanners.”

 Unfortunately, pets commonly go missing, so preparing can help you find your best friend easily.
 Here's how microchipping works.

 “The benefit of microchipping is that they help get your missing pet back to you quickly,” Dr. McCullough says.
 “Microchip numbers are unique to your pet and are stored in a database that can be accessed by veterinary hospitals, animal shelters and animal control.”

 The microchipping procedure is pretty simple, too.
 Pets can be microchipped at any age, but microchips are commonly inserted during their spay and neuter procedure.

 "The microchip is loaded into a needle, and veterinarians inject the microchip under the skin, typically between their shoulder blades on their backs," she explains.
 "The microchip can also be implanted during a regular office visit without sedation or anesthesia, and it is similar to receiving a vaccination."

 If you adopted your pet, ask your shelter if your pup already has a microchip, as it's common for rescue organizations to take care of that before adoption.